 The Eagle Staff

 The Eagle Staff, consisting of eagle feathers on a long wooden staff, represents the strength and honour of Indigenous Peoples.
 The eagle feather represents the highest honour that can be bestowed upon an Individual.
-The Eagle Staff in the 2022 convocation ceremonies is carried by Councillor Arnold Taylor and Lorenzo Whetung of Curve Lake First Nation.
+The Eagle Staff is carried by a local representative of Curve Lake First Nation.

 The Condolence Cane